The Industrial Broker Prospecting Playbook For 2026

 What is off-market pursuit and how do you do it well?

-Off-market pursuit is identifying buildings that aren't formally listed but where the occupier is preparing to move, contract, or sell — and getting in front of the property owner before the listing fires.
-The signals are public: lease expiries, capital raises, M&A, contract losses, ESG capex commitments, REIT lease-end disclosures.
+Off-market pursuit means identifying buildings that are not formally listed but where the occupier is preparing to move, contract, or sell, and reaching the property owner before any listing fires.
+The signals are largely public: lease expiries, capital raises, mergers and acquisitions, contract losses, ESG capital commitments, and REIT lease-end disclosures.
+Scayled's Movement Signals track these across a broker's territory and refresh every fortnight, so the occupiers about to move surface before the requirement reaches the open market.

 - Capital flow (8 signals): capital raises, M&A closings, PE acquisitions, ASX/NZX cost-out updates, investor-day capacity commentary, earnings-call expansion language, bond issuances for capex, venture debt for warehouse ops.